scottypate/md-to-pdf/README.md

 # Markdown to PDF Action

 This action will find any markdown, .md, files and generate a .pdf file for each one.
 This action can be used in conjunction with a commit action to add the generated .pdf back to the repository.
+The example shows how to...

+1. Checkout the code
+2. Convert all markdown files (.md) to .pdfs, **Note:** You can filter the paths to only run on certain file types.
-The example shows how to 1) checkout the code, 2) convert all markdown files (.md) to .pdfs, and 3) open a PR back to the repo with the generated .pdfs.
+3. Open a PR back to the repo with the generated .pdfs.

 This action uses the [pandoc](https://pandoc.org/) library installed on Ubuntu.

 ## Example
 ```